ceph/ceph.io/src/en/news/blog/2024/silver-bullet-rocksdb-performance/index.md

 dpkg-buildpackage -us -uc -j$DOUBLE_NUMBER_OF_CORES_BUILD_HOST 2>&1 | tee ../dpkg-buildpackage.log
 ```

-Note: add "-b" option to `dpkg-buildpackage` if you only want binary packages and no source packages.
+Note: add the "-b" option to `dpkg-buildpackage` if you only want binary packages and no source packages.
 Make sure you have enough file space available, and enough memory, especially when building with a lot of threads.
-I used a VM with 256 GB of RAM, 64 cores and 300 GB of space and that took around [around? of exact 1 uur en 7 minuten?]
-1 hour and 7 minutes (a full build including source packages).
+I used a VM with 256 GB of RAM, 64 cores and 300 GB of space and that took around 1 hour and 7 minutes (a full build including source packages).

 Make sure you check the dpkg-buildpackage.log and check for `DCMAKE_BUILD_TYPE=RelWithDebInfo` like below